Frequently asked questions

 3. What are the EM-DAT disaster criteria?

-EM-DAT includes all disasters from 1900 until present, which fit at least one of the following criteria:
+EM-DAT includes all disasters from 1900 until the present, conforming to at least one of the following criteria:

 4. What kind of information is included in EM-DAT?

-5. In which value is the Estimated Damage entered into EM-DAT?
+5. What is the value of the Estimated Damage entered into EM-DAT?

-The estimated damage is entered in US $ (in thousands) in the value of the year of occurrence.
+The estimated damage is given in US $ (in thousands) in the value of the year of occurrence.

-Empty fields are usually the way missing values or non reported information are entered into EM-DAT.
-A “0” in EM-DAT does not represent a value and can mean that no information is available.
+Empty fields in the EM-DAT database usually indicate missing values or non-reported information.
+A “0” in EM-DAT does not represent a value, and can signal that no information is available.

 7. How are the data compiled?

-The database is compiled from various sources, including UN agencies, non-governmental organizations, insurance companies, research institutes and press agencies.
-Priority is given to data from UN agencies, governments and the International Federation of Red Cross and Red Crescent Societies.
+The database is made up of information from various sources, including UN agencies, non-governmental organizations, insurance companies, research institutes and press agencies.
+Priority is given to data from UN agencies, governments, and the International Federation of Red Cross and Red Crescent Societies.
 This prioritization is not only a reflection of the quality or value of the data, it also reflects the fact that most reporting sources do not cover all disasters or have political limitations that could affect the figures.
-The entries are constantly reviewed for redundancy, inconsistencies and incompleteness.
+The entries are constantly reviewed for inconsistencies, redundancy, and incompleteness.
 CRED consolidates and updates data on a daily basis.
-A further check is made at monthly intervals.
-Revisions are made annually at the end of each calendar year.
+A further check is made at monthly intervals, and revisions are made at the end of each calendar year.

 8. What is the resolution of the EM-DAT?

 EM-DAT is a country-level database, meaning that the disasters data are entered at a country-aggregated level.
-When the same disaster event affects several countries, the disaster event will result in several country-level disasters being entered into the database.
+When the same disaster affects several countries, several country-level disasters are entered into the database.
 Each of these country-level disasters will have the same identifier.
-With these multi-country disasters, the inclusion criteria apply to figures for entire disaster event.
+In cases of multi-country disasters, the inclusion criteria apply to figures for the entire disaster event.

 9. Where can I find information on the methodology and EM-DAT’s content?